iwatake2222/ItemManager_WPF_test/Readme.md

   - Database (O/R Mapping)

 ## Preparation
-  - Install System.Data.SQLite using Nuget
+  - Install System.Data.SQLite using NuGet
-  - Install sqlite-net using Nuget
+  - Install sqlite-net using NuGet
   - Download sqlite.dll from https://www.sqlite.org/download.html and save in the same folder as exe file